Q. Are you licensed?

 Q. Is your food organic?

-A. The produce that goes into our food usually is USDA certified Organic.
+A. The produce and seasonings that go into our meals are usually USDA certified Organic.
 Our beans are organic but our lentils are not currently organic.
-I don't guaruantee 100% organic unless you special order 100% organic meals for an additional cost.
+We don't guarantee 100% organic.

 Q. I like the sound of a dish but I don't like an ingredient; can I get the dish prepared without the ingredient?